-The management of change process must be followed to gain approval for deviations from any of the rules and regulations identified in: this booklet, the Occupational Health and Safety Act for Industrial Establishments and Construction Projects, the Sarnia manufacturing safety manual, the Mechanical safe work practices manual or other site standards, i.e., health programs, designated substance control programs, unit specific standards, etc. Safety
+The management of change process must be followed to gain approval for deviations from any of the rules and regulations identified in: this booklet, the Occupational Health and Safety Act for Industrial Establishments and Construction Projects, the Sarnia manufacturing safety manual, the Mechanical safe work practices manual or other site process equivalent to the electronic gMOC while requiring less time investment to prepare, review and approve.

-We have a temporary deviation standard SMSM 14-08.
+- standards, i.e., health programs, designated substance control programs, unit specific standards, etc. - We have a temporary deviation standard SMSM 14-08.
 This standard defines a process for one-time temporary deviations which are managed outside of the electronic gMOC system.
-The intent is to offer a review process equivalent to the electronic gMOC while requiring less time investment to prepare, review and approve.
+The intent is to offer a review